 Realize that what one person no longer wants or needs is still valuable to someone else.
 Depending on the number of items and people attending, there might be leftover clothes.

-This may also work to get cheap shoes online, especially for young children.
+This may also work to get discount shoes online, especially for young children.

 If nobody wants the extra clothes or shoes, you can donate them to Goodwill or a local second-hand store.